 - Ability Jobs is a resume bank and job search site for people with disabilities.

-- This reference sheet from the Department of Labor provides information on small business employment and self-employment for people with disabilities.
+- Disability Resources List from the Department of Labor provides employment information and federal resources.

-- This reference sheet from the Office of Disability Employment Policy (ODEP) within the Department of Labor provides information on the Ticket to Work program.
+- Ticket to Work and Self Sufficiency Program from the Office of Disability Employment Policy (ODEP) within the Department of Labor provides an avenue for people with disabilities to rejoin the workforce.

 National Youth Transitions Collaborative